sassoftware/esp-kubernetes/README.md

 EXPOSE 8080
 ```
-A convenient way to run the UAA command-line client is to build a Docker container with only **cf-uaac**.
+A convenient way to run the UAA command-line client is to use a Docker container with only **cf-uaac** comand line client.
+Like the UAA container, a version is available in the ``ghcr.io/skolodziesi`` github repository.
+However building it is simply a metter of using the following Dockerfile:
-Use the following Docker file:

 ```
 FROM ruby:2.6-alpine3.9